Use Options on the S&P 500 Correctly

 to Generate Income

-RS Low Beta Opportunity Fund sells downside SPX (SPY) puts at a strike price below the current market price.
-If the SPX (SPY) does NOT go below that strike at expiration, the investor keeps all of the premium as income.
+RS Low Beta Opportunity Fund sells downside SPX puts at a strike price below the current market price.
+If the SPX does NOT go below that strike at expiration, the investor keeps all of the premium as income.

 RS Low Beta Opportunity Fund provides investors S&P 500 equity market exposure with reduced downside risk that will continuously and systematically generate income in sideways and rising markets, and significantly outperform in down markets.